-A recent trip to the farmer’s market, my favorite summer adventure, led me to give them one more chance.
+A recent trip to the farmer’s market led me to give them one more chance.
 I find that making my way to different markets always lends a unique experience.
 Different growers, different specialities, different vibes.

-Bushels of the green “snakes” were waiting to be preserved into spicy dilly beans, but I’ve never had much luck with that.
+Bushels of green beans were waiting to be preserved into spicy dilly beans, but I’ve never had much luck with that.
 Instead I took some home with the recommendation of the young man behind the table who said, “Blister them – not on the stovetop but in a really hot oven.
-They’ll transform from cold and tough to charred and crisp.”
+They’ll transform from cold and tough, to charred and crisp.”

 I’ve found that more often than not, the hands that grow what we eat know best.
 The thermometer rose higher and higher throughout the day, but I trusted the young man.
 Soon I was cranking up the oven to let the magic happen.